Bence1245/Bence1245/README.md

 - 👋 Hi, I’m @Bence1245
-- 🌱 I’m currently learning WEB development.
+- 🌱 I'm a WEB developer.
-- 🧭 I'm currently collaborating with [https://discord.com/invite/G6ARcsHyjk](url)
-- 🛡️ I use HTML and CSS.
+- 🛡️ I use HTML, CSS and JavaScript.
 - 📘 Find me on Discord: Benceeeツ#5285

 <!---